Anglia Ruskin is an exempt charity under the Charities Act 2011, supervised by the Office for Students (OfS).

 Anglia Ruskin University affairs are managed by two distinct bodies: the Board of Governors and Senate.
 The Governors are responsible for overseeing the operational aspects of the University and Senate are responsible for academic standards.

-Members of the Board of Governors are therefore the Trustees of the University – view the full list of Governors.
+Members of the Board of Governors are therefore the Trustees of the University.
 Where members of the Board or the executive also serve as trustees of other subsidiary, associated or linked charitable entities, details are recorded here:

 The Board of Governors is specifically required to determine the educational character and mission of Anglia Ruskin University and to set its general strategic direction.
 It has a majority of independent members, chosen in line with strict criteria contained in the legislation.
 It is customary for the Chair of the Board to be elected from the independent members.
 There is also provision for the appointment of co-opted members, some of whom may be members of the staff of Anglia Ruskin University, and for representatives of the Senate and of the student body.
 No members of the Board receive any reimbursement for the work which they do for the Board.